Language-based Valence and Arousal Expressions between the United States and China: a Cross-Cultural Examination

 Our data consist of public messages posted on Weibo and Twitter.
+The content and behavior variations on Weibo and Twitter have been studied in different contexts \cite{ma2013electronic,Lin2016-vw}.
+While working with non-random, non-representative samples poses challenges, social media posts can still reveal psychological traits, demographics \cite{Sap2014-tq,Zhang2016-ev}, location \cite{Salehi2017-qu,Zhong2015-rx}, and mental health \cite{guntuku2019twitter, Tian2018-jq}.

 To collect Twitter data, we used the survey platform Qualtrics, which included demographic questions such as gender and age.
-Participants shared their Twitter handles after completing the survey.
-Users were compensated for participating, and we received informed consent to access their Twitter posts.
-There were 3,113 users in the Twitter dataset, with around 3.6 million posts until 2016.
+Participants from the US shared their Twitter handles after completing the survey.
+Users were compensated for their time, and consented to share their Twitter posts.
+There were 3,113 Twitter users, with around 3.6 million posts until 2016.

 Weibo, unlike Twitter, does not offer an API tool for obtaining random samples over time.
-So, starting with a random set of individuals from a public dataset \cite{Guntuku2019-vd}, Weibo posts were gathered using a breadth-first search method on users.
+So, starting with a random set of individuals from a public dataset \cite{Guntuku2019-vd}, Weibo posts were gathered using a breadth-first search method on users\footnote{We started with a random set of users, and expanded to all their friends (bidirectional, similar to followers + following), and we repeated the process.}.
 We obtained over 29 million posts from 2014 from 859,054 people on Weibo.
 Gender and age were collected from self-reported demographic information on their Weibo profile.
-Subsetting to users with more than 500 words and with a reasonable age (<100 years) and gender, the dataset consisted of 668,257 Weibo posts from 8,731 users.
+Subsetting to users posted more than 500 words and with a reasonable self-reported age (<100 years) and gender, the dataset consisted of 668,257 Weibo posts from 8,731 users.